 a) Advise the Academic Council or the University Executive on research matters including the University’s research priorities

-b) Ensure the alignment of faculty research strategy with University priorities
+b) Ensure the alignment of school research strategy with University priorities

 c) Oversee those elements of the University’s Strategic Plan relating to research including higher degree by research (HDR), academic enterprise, research infrastructure, and engagement with research consumers, beneficiaries and end-users

 d) Oversee the University’s response to State and Federal Government, and international research policy frameworks, including for example the Excellence in Research for Australia (ERA) initiative